umlaeute/Gem/README.txt

 	Operating-System (kernel-version,...)
 	video-card, driver
-	other hardware that is related to your problem (e.g.: camera) does your system work with similar applications (e.g.: capture-software, openGL (games, "glxgears") what is the output of pd when you start it with the "-verbose" flag (e.g.:"pd -verbose -lib Gem")
+	other hardware that is related to your problem (e.g.: camera) does your system work with similar applications (e.g.: capture-software, openGL (games, "glxgears")
+	what is the output of pd when you start it with the "-verbose" flag (e.g.:"pd -verbose -lib Gem")

-please do not use the puredata bugtracker for reporting gem-specific bugs.
+please do not use the puredata bugtracker for reporting Gem-specific bugs.

 ----
 have fun